bluesky-social/pds/SANDBOX.md

 Given that this is a testing environment, we will be defederating from any instances that do not abide by these guidelines, or that cause unnecessary trouble, and will not be providing specific justifications for these decisions.

-# AT Protocol Sandbox Environment Guidelines
+# Guidelines that must be followed

 Using the sandbox environment means you agree to adhere to our Guidelines.
 Please read the following carefully: